rsyoo/info550/README.md

 `install.packages("tidyverse")`

-# Execute the analysis
+### Execute the analysis

+The cleaned birth record data is located in the project folder (`birth_cleaned.Rdata`).
 To execute the analysis, from the project folder you can run

 `Rscript -e "rmarkdown::render('report.Rmd')"`